grensen/easy_regression/README.md

 ~~~

 The float[] RunDemo() executes for the length of epochs for training and the subsequent test.
 The trained weights can then be returned as seen in the demo to save them.
-The learning rate is nothing more than a scaling of the weights that have less and less influence on the outcome of the training.
+The learning rate is nothing more than a scaling of the weights that have less and less influence on the outcome of the training every epoch.
 Very dumb.

 ## AutoData